Development of the RDD portion of the total pavement acceptance device and its applications to jointed concrete pavement studies

 Candaele, Rémi Michael; Barrett, Michael E.; Charbeneau, Randall J. (Center for Research in Water Resources, University of Texas at Austin, 2008-05)

-A Pavement Design and Management System for Forest Service Roads: A Working Model.
-Final Report, Phase II Roberts, Freddy L.; McCullough, B. Frank; Williamson, Hugh J.; Wallin, William R. (Council for Advanced Transportation Studies, 1977-02)This is the second phase of a three-phase effort to develop and implement a pavement design and management system for low-cost, low-volume roads, in particular, Forest Service roads.
-The specific object of this phase is ...
+A Pavement Design and Management System for Forest Service Roads.
+Phase III: Implementation Final Report McCullough, B. Frank; Luhr, David R. (Council for Advanced Transportation Studies, 1979-01)This report reviews the third phase of a three-phase project to develop and implement a pavement design and management system for low-cost, low-volume roads, in particular Forest Service roads.
+The specific objective of ...